 Mrachek Middle School was constructed in 1975 as an open classroom concept design without windows and interior walls to separate rooms.
 This design creates a noisy classroom environment and does not provide students with an optimal learning experience.

-The new Mrachek Middle School will be a two-story 130,000-square foot building with separate learning communities for each grade level.
-The school plans were developed in consultation with a design advisory group that included parents, community members and school staff.
-The new school building will serve up to 1,000 students.
+The new school will be a two-story 130,000-square foot building with separate learning communities for each grade level.
+The plans were developed in consultation with a design advisory group that included parents, community members and school staff.
+The new building will serve up to 1,000 students.
 Construction will begin in spring 2017, with the new school scheduled to open in fall 2018.